sky710129/Emulated-NVRAM/README.md

 ![NVRAM Tool](https://i.imgur.com/lAegCiD.png)

-So to creat a nvram.plist 2 aspects are needed in your config.plist:
+So to create a nvram.plist 2 aspects are needed in your config.plist:

 LegacyEnable: set to YES